rocky7211/Portfolio1.0/README.md

-# Portfolio
+# Portfolio 1.0 (Archived)
-**Updated [03/03/23]**
+**Updated [06/03/23]**
 \
-Currently being rebuilt in another repo, no longer maintaining or advancing this repo.
-This repo will remain public but be archived in time.
+Has been replaced by Portfolio 2.0.
+Placing into archive as this will no longer be maintained, however, pages will still host the code.